 Changes in vision, flexibility, strength, range of motion and even height are all part of the aging process, and they can affect senior drivers behind the wheel.
 That’s why it’s so important to educate yourself about how to choose or make alterations to ensure it’s the right vehicle for you, one that will optimize your driving performance and safety.

 Start by positioning yourself properly inside your vehicle.
 Getting the right fit isn’t just a matter of comfort, however.
 Unless you can operate a car properly and interact with its controls the way they were designed to be used, you may be compromising your safety.

 Don’t try to fix position issues with things you have at home, like pillows and wooden blocks.
 Things like that can slide, break and go flying unexpectedly, creating additional safety problems.
-Here are some of the devices you might find useful:

 Generally, there is a charge for this type of assessment.
 Contact your health insurance provide before scheduling an appointment with an occupational therapist to be sure you understand what your out-of-pocket expenses will be.